slinkp/inheritance_talk/slides.rst

 .. note::

    So, people with my history are typically very suspicious of big inheritance graphs.
-Not coincidentally, the guy that replied to me is also a recovering Zope 2 programmer.
+Not coincidentally, the guy that replied to this tweet of mine is also a recovering Zope 2 programmer.

 ----